barisGultekin/freelance-app/README.md

 ## Known Issues and Future Work
 ### Jest Configuration Issue
-While implementing tests Redux slices relying on axios for API calls, this error recurred:
+While implementing tests for Redux slices, that rely on Axios for API calls, this error recurred:

-Cannot use import statement outside a module.
+> Cannot use import statement outside a module.

 This issue likely originates from a compatibility gap between Jest and ES Modules (import), specifically within node_modules packages like axios.
 Create React App’s (CRA) default Jest configuration has limitations in handling modern JavaScript modules, which may require additional transformations or overrides.

 Due to this persistent issue, testing for Redux slices that depend on asynchronous API calls (fetchFreelancers, fetchFreelancerById, etc.) was postponed.

-Resolving this issue requires investigating how Jest processes ES Modules in the current CRA setup.
-Potential approaches include:
-- Adjusting Jest’s transformIgnorePatterns to include necessary modules (e.g., axios) for transformation.
-- Exploring Babel or other transformers that can handle ES Modules within node_modules.
-- Referencing existing community solutions and issues (e.g., CRA issues related to Jest and ES Modules) to guide a tailored resolution.

 This issue is tracked under [#1: Jest Config Issue](https://github.com/barisGultekin/freelance-app/issues/1), which documents the details of the problem and potential solutions.